msivasan/mohangogo/README.md

 Cucumber (BDD), Selenium Webdriver, Chrome, Chrome Tools, and Java.

-Tools to Run :
+Tools to required to Run :

 Java 8
 Maven 3
 Git

-How to Run

-From Terminal, execute 'mvn clean test'
+How to Run : From Terminal, execute 'mvn clean test'